akioweh/EducationPerfected/README.md

 # EducationPerfected
-In Grade 7, I created a script for Education Perfect which would automatically answer questions for me, which I made when I was competeing with a friend to get points on the app.
-A few years later, I remebered the project and wanted to see if anybody had created anything similar to me.
+In Grade 7, I created a script for Education Perfect which would automatically answer questions for me, which I made when I was competing with a friend to get points on the app.
+A few years later, I remembered the project and wanted to see if anybody had created anything similar to me.
 The only thing I was able to find was the script that Ken had created, which had a few pros compared to mine, but also a major con:

 | Pros                                                                                                                                                                  | Cons                                                                          |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|